Famous-Tech/Famous-Tech/README.md

 - **English**

 ## 🎭 Group Affiliation
-I am a member of **DEDSEC**, a community focused on ethical hacking and cybersecurity.
+I am a member of **DEDSEC**, a community focused on hacking and cybersecurity.
 I do **not** engage in any illegal activities within the group.

 ---